tomas-fryza/esp-micropython/lab7-wifi/README.md

    ![firebeetle_pinout](../lab2-gpio/images/DFR0478_pinout3.png)

-2. Create a ThingSpeak Account: If you don't have a ThingSpeak account, sign up at [ThingSpeak](https://thingspeak.com/).
+2. Create a ThingSpeak Account: If you don't have a ThingSpeak account, get started for free at [ThingSpeak](https://thingspeak.mathworks.com/).

 3. Create a Channel: After logging in, create a new channel.
 A channel is where you will store your sensor data and you can create up to four channels.

 4. Get Channel API Key: In your channel settings, you'll find an Write API Key.
 This key is used to authenticate your device when sending data to ThingSpeak.

-5. Create a new file `dht12.py` and [copy/paste](../solutions/06-serial/dht12.py) the class for DHT12 sensor.
-Save a copy of this file to the MicroPython device.
+5. Use [`dht12.py`](../solutions/06-serial/dht12.py) file from the previous lab and save a copy of this file to the MicroPython device.

-   Create a new file `mywifi.py` and [copy/paste](../solutions/07-wifi/mywifi.py) the methods for connecting/disconnecting to Wi-Fi.
-Save a copy of this file to the MicroPython device.

 6. Write a MicroPython script that reads data from the DHT12 sensor and sends it to ThingSpeak.
 Use the `urequests` library to make HTTP requests.

-   > **Note:** When sending data to ThingSpeak from MicroPython using the ESP32 and a DHT12 sensor, the choice between GET and POST requests depends on your specific use case and preferences.
-Both methods are supported by ThingSpeak.
-   >
-   > **GET Request:**
-   >   * Use GET requests when you want to send data as part of the URL.
-   >   * Data is appended to the URL as query parameters.
-   >   * GET requests are generally simpler to implement, especially for basic projects.
-   >   * They can be easier to debug and test since you can see the data in the URL.
-   >
-   > **POST Request:**
-   >   * Use POST requests when you have more data to send or when sending sensitive data (as it's not exposed in the URL).
-   >   * Data is sent in the body of the HTTP request.
-   >   * POST requests can accommodate larger payloads.

     ```python
     from machine import I2C
     from machine import Pin
-    import time
     import dht12
     import network
+    import my_wifi
-    import mywifi
+    import config
-    import urequests  # Network Request Module
+    import urequests
+    import time

-    # Network settings
+    # API settings
-    WIFI_SSID = "<YOUR WIFI SSID>"
-    WIFI_PSWD = "<YOUR WIFI PASSWORD>"
-    API_KEY = "<THINGSPEAK WRITE API KEY>"
+    API_KEY = "THINGSPEAK_WRITE_API_KEY"

     def read_sensor():